-- research and development of the basic technologies for cloud computing-related technology including Software-Defined Networking ("SDN") and Network Function Virtualization ("NFV"), - research and development of methodology to solve the technical problems of the current cloud computing systems, - research and development of the basic technologies for a storage system for a wide area data center operation to enable flexible location and relocation of virtual machines, - research and development of methodology to construct a virtualized large-scale data center with an assembly of a small-scale data centers. - research and development of electric feeding methodology with high efficiency, and adoption to a next generation container-based module type data center, - development and commercialization of a cloud-based Power Metering System (PMS) Service Platform, a system platform for providing services that make use of a smart meter, - · research of Internet traffic monitoring and management, - research relating to the behavior of Internet routing systems, - research and development of IPv6-based communication technology, - continuous improvement of our SEIL router (an in-house developed service adaptor) and SMF, systems which we developed specifically to be integrated into IIJ's network-related services, - research relating to the methodology of the configuration of routers and other servers, and research and development of the Distributed and Parallel Processing Platform for very large data sets.
+- research and development of the basic technologies for cloud computing-related technology including Software-Defined Networking ("SDN") and Network Function Virtualization ("NFV"). - research and development of methodology to solve the technical problems of the current cloud computing systems, - research and development of the basic technologies for a storage system for a wide area data center operation to enable flexible location and relocation of virtual machines, - · research and development of methodology to construct a virtualized large-scale data center with an assembly of small-scale data centers, - research and development of electric feeding methodology with high efficiency, and adoption to a next generation container-based module type data center, - development and commercialization of a cloud-based Power Metering System (PMS) Service Platform, a system platform for providing services that make use of a smart meter, - research of Internet traffic monitoring and management, - research relating to the behavior of Internet routing systems, - research and development of IPv6-based communication technology, - continuous improvement of our SEIL router (an in-house developed service adaptor) and SMF, systems which we developed specifically to be integrated into IIJ's network-related services - research relating to the methodology of the configuration of routers and other servers, and - research and development of the Distributed and Parallel Processing Platform for very large data sets.

 Our research and development expenses averaged less than 1.0% of total revenues for the past three consecutive years.
-For the fiscal years ended March 31, 2015, 2016, and 2017, our research and development expenses were \(\frac{1}{2}\)441 million, \(\frac{1}{2}\)455 million and \(\frac{1}{2}\)466 million, respectively, most of which were for personnel expenses.
-The level of research and development expenditures is low in relation to our total costs primarily because we do not engage in extensive research and development of new technologies and products that require large investments.
+For the fiscal years ended March 31, 2016, 2017, and 2018, our research and development expenses were ¥455 million, ¥466 million and ¥487 million, respectively, most of which were for personnel expenses.
+The level of research and development expensition to our total costs primarily because we do not engage in extensive research and development of new technologies and products that require large investments.
 Rather, as noted above, we are intensively engaged in research and development related to our ongoing business.
 We focus on monitoring developments in the industry and in developing new and innovative services and applications by utilizing and enhancing existing technologies and products.